Hemalatha-ds/student-dropout-prediction/README.md

 # Student Dropout and Academic Success Prediction

 ## Project Overview
+Achieved ~77% model accuracy in predicting student outcomes using Random Forest classification.
 This project predicts whether a student is likely to drop out, remain enrolled, or graduate successfully based on academic performance, demographic, and financial indicators.
 Early identification of at-risk students enables institutions to provide timely academic and financial interventions.

 ## Dataset
 The dataset contains academic, demographic, and socioeconomic attributes collected at the time of enrollment and during early semesters.